by Texas Homesteader ~

 How To Make A Graham Cracker Crust

-I just mix the 3 together in a small food chopper until it’s all blended.
-Then I divide it up into the 5 jars.
+I just mix the 3 ingredients together in a small food chopper until it’s all blended.
+Then I divide it evenly into the 5 jars.

 5-Serving Mason Jar Cheesecake Recipe

-Now that the graham cracker crust is ready I make the cheesecake filling using just 5 simple ingredients:
+Now that the graham cracker crust is ready I make the cheesecake filling using the paddle attachment of my KitchenAid mixer using just 5 simple ingredients:

 These little single-serve cheesecakes only need to be pressure cooked for 8 minutes.